 Automated software can’t think of the best way to describe a grunt.
 Or choose which is the best description: a shriek, a scream, or a shout!
 Professional closed captions are like an art form.
 They should aspire to tell a story of sound and not just capture speech.

-Summary and Conclusion for Automated Subtitles vs Professional Closed Captioning.
+Summary for Automated Subtitles vs Professional Closed Captioning.

 So now we’ve looked at the main differences, the two work styles can battle it out and we’ll see who wins the fight.
 It’s the benefits of automated subtitles vs professional closed captioning…